Remi-Gau/bids_workshop/troubleshooting_install/win.md

 ## The hard way

-If you are encountering issues running
+If you are encountering issues installing or running Docker, you may have to go via another way and use the Windows Subsystem for Linux that allows you to run Linux on your windows computer.

 ### Windows Subsystem for Linux (WSL)